-Victims of nursing home elderly abuse are usually unable to fight back, given their physical and mental frailty.
-At the same time, these individuals are often threatened with violence and expulsion periodically which makes it that much harder for them to speak out.
+Residents of nursing homes can be physically abused, emotionally abused, or even sexually abused.
+Victims of nursing home abuse are usually unable to fight back, given their physical and mental frailty.
+At the same time, these individuals are often threatened with violence and expulsion periodically, which makes it that much harder for them to speak out.

 Signs indicating nursing home neglect and abuse include:

 - Frequent complaints from the victim stating that they’re not being taken care of well (first and most obvious sign).